Evan Dando was a rock star with a well-known drug problem. His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.

 But it soon became apparent that Dando's new, cleaner lifestyle had not entirely taken hold.

 Sporting a beard, a trench coat and heavy, lidded eyes, Dando's first show at The Prince was something of a mess.
-The singer, clearly not entirely with it, began his set by mocking the venue:
+The singer began his set by mocking the venue:

 'This place used to rule!
 Now it sucks.
 God bless gentrification, right?'